microsoft/rust-for-dotnet-devs/src/language/index.md

 # Language

-In this section we compare C# and Rust language features.
+This sections compares C# and Rust language features.